At Sandy Lane Primary School we believe in ALL children achieving of the best they can.

 5. Sandy Lane Primary School directs resources and interventions to accelerate progress of eligible pupils and close the attainment gap compared to their peers.

 6. Sandy Lane Primary School uses data to carefully track the impact of targeted spending (interventions, projects or pedagogy) on attainment and progress of eligible pupils.

-7. The Head Teacher, School Business Manager and the Inclusion Leader, with the SLT, have a clear overview of how funding is allocated and the difference it is making to the outcomes of pupils termly.
+7. The Head Teacher, Associate Head, School Business Manager and the Inclusion Leader, with the SLT, have a clear overview of how funding is allocated and the difference it is making to the outcomes of pupils termly.

 8. Sandy Lane Primary School ensures class teachers, phase leaders and subject leaders know which pupils are eligible for Pupil Premium so they can take responsibility for accelerating progress and accountability is shared across the school.

 9. Sandy Lane Primary School’s Governing Body is ambitious for pupils and closely monitors the school’s effectiveness in closing the gap between different groups of pupils.